-As at the date of this Base Prospectus, the Issuer's long-term senior unsecured debt is rated BBB (stable outlook) by S&P Global Ratings Europe Limited ("S&P") (from June 2023) and A3 (positive outlook) by Moody's Investors Service Limited ("Moody's") (from December 2023).
+As at the date of this Base Prospectus, the Issuer's long-term senior unsecured debt is rated BBB by S&P Global Ratings Europe Limited ("S&P") and A3 by Moody's Investors Service Limited ("Moody's").

 S&P is registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies (as amended, the "EU CRA Regulation").
 Moody's is not established in the European Union but the credit ratings assigned by Moody's are endorsed by Moody's Deutschland GmbH, which is established in the European Union and registered under the EU CRA Regulation.